 Okay, most people have some debt.
 Make sure yours is manageable and that you have an end goal to retire it before you are retired.

 The Employee Benefit Research Institute’s Retirement Confidence Survey 2015 found that two-thirds of workers reported that they or their spouses/partners have saved for retirement.
 The next finding ties into the first step, having a plan.
-More than one-third of workers who have a retirement plan on their own or through their spouse have saved at least $100,000.
-Compare that to only 3% of those who do not have a retirement plan.
+More than one-third of workers who have a retirement plan on their own or through their spouse have saved at least $100,000.2 Another one-third are nearing retirement without any savings.3

 Participate in a company plan if one is available.
 Take full advantage of a Tax Free Savings Account and a Registered Retirement Savings Plan.
 Optimize any opportunity to save money in a company savings program where the company matches contributions.
 Now leave the money there to grow for the long-term.

-Half of the working population say they aren't saving or saving enough for retirement.
-70% will go on to say that they could save $25 a week or more than they currently do.1 One key to making this tip work for you is to pay yourself first.
+85% of Canadians agree that they need to save more money.
+Almost the same percentage claim they could cut back about $360 per month before feeling the pinch.4 One key to making this tip work for you is to pay yourself first.
+Set a goal and stick with it, spending what’s left.
 Practice builds habits.
 You can build on habits now and save even more later.

 I refer to this a lot.
 It’s key to being more content all the way through life.
 And I don’t mean lowering your standards or not dreaming big.
 It is about setting goals that may be a stretch and are achievable.
 This can help build confidence in your ability to save, invest and accumulate money for the near term like a holiday, the medium term, like a car or house and the long-term so that you can live comfortably when you get older.